scutrobotlab/vrep_template/README.md

 - **Joint Control in Simulation**

   ​	In our real robot, we use PD controller for joint control.
 And We hope this lower layer controller would be well characterised in simulation.
-However, CoppeliSim Robotics does not provide a proper way to perform highband joint control, which control frequency can only achieves 100Hz.
+However, CoppeliSim Robotics does not provide a proper way to perform highband joint control, which control frequency can only achieve 100Hz.

   ​	To use the template project, you just need to focus on 3 functions: